FreemanLX/Launcher-SAMP/README.md

 # Launcher International, his alias NeoSAMP
-A new launcher for GTA San Andreas Multiplayer
+A new launcher for GTA San Andreas Multiplayer.
+Please note, there you ll see almost all code, except the connection code, and the connection pop up

 <b> Launcher SA:MP Beta 0.0.8.1 </b>
  + Fixed bugs where appears at loading and closing this app.